 Golfer’s elbow, also known as medial epicondylitis, is a condition that causes pain where the tendons of your forearm muscles attach to the bony bump on the inside of the elbow.
 While a common injury among golfers, it is not limited to athletes.
 Like tennis elbow (lateral epicondylitis), golfer’s elbow results from excessive or repeated use of the tendons in your forearm.

 While golfer’s elbow is a frustrating and painful condition, the good news is that conservative treatments are effective at improving symptoms for most patients.
 The first step to getting back on the golf course (or simply back to your normal activities) pain-free is to schedule an appointment at Mirza Orthopedics.
-We are Long Island’s leading orthopedic practice, dedicated to providing personalized and expert care using both nonsurgical and advanced surgical techniques, including minimally invasive and arthroscopic surgeries.
-For pain relief, book an appointment using the form on this page.
+We are Long Island’s leading orthopedic practice, dedicated to providing personalized and expert medial epicondylitis treatment using both nonsurgical and advanced surgical techniques, including minimally invasive and arthroscopic surgeries.
+For pain relief, book an appointment with our golfer’s elbow doctors using the form on this page.